viviRbi/vyNote/readme.md

 # Spring Boot
 44. How is Spring Boot different from legacy Spring applications?
-What does it mean that it is “opinionated”?
+What does it mean that it is Â“opinionatedÂ”?

-45. What does “convention over configuration” mean?
+45. What does Â“convention over configurationÂ” mean?

 46. What annotation would you use for Spring Boot apps?
 What does it do behind the scenes?

-47. How does Boot’s autoconfiguration work?
+47. How does BootÂ’s autoconfiguration work?

 48. What is the advantage of having an embedded Tomcat server?